 Here’s the passage in the Andante:

-As we just heard, once again, the cadential phrase returns now in solo cello, and leads back to the main theme in the first horn with guitar and harp accompaniment, a thoroughly captivating this theme sounds when played by an intimate chamber group.
-A turn figure is added to the end of the theme, giving it a yearning quality that looks forward to the movement and titled on duty from Das Lied von der Erde, oboes and mandolin play a variant of this theme, in which repeated eighth’s combined with dactylic figures.
+As we just heard, once again, the cadential phrase returns now in solo cello and leads back to the main theme in the first horn with guitar and harp accompaniment, a thoroughly captivating this theme sounds when played by an intimate chamber group.
+A turn figure is added to the end of the theme, giving it a yearning quality that looks forward to the movement and titled “Of Beauty” from Das Lied von der Erde, oboes and mandolin play a variant of this theme, in which repeated eighth’s combined with dactylic figures.
 The passage concludes on the cadential phrase played with fervent emotion by the solo violin.
 From this point, violins developed the first theme, adding a falling 16th note tag that is an inverted variant of a similar figure that appears in the finale of the Sixth Symphony is tag in combines with the chirping and devils dance figures in a lightly scored passage for strings with guitar and horn.

 As the serenade theme continues to develop, it becomes more impassioned.
 Its little tag alternating with the chirping motive In a short time, the theme’s romantic passion is brought under control but rather than returning to the delicate strains of the serenade, a dark shadow descends upon the scene for a moment, as low strings and bassoons play a minor key version of the first theme.